angusjf/angusjf/content/blog/astro-integration-elm.md

 ---
+{
-title: "Introducing the Elm integration for Astro"
+  "title": "Introducing the Elm integration for Astro", "img_url": "/images/elm_astro.webp",
-img_url: /images/elm_astro.webp
-img_alt: The Elm logo and the Astro logo
+  "img_alt": "The Elm logo and the Astro logo", "date": "2022-12-05",
-date: "2022-12-05"
-seo_description: "A new integration for server side rendered, hydrated Elm island components in your Astro project."
-summary: "A new integration for server side rendered, hydrated Elm island components in your Astro project."
-tags: ["elm", "web", "performance", "ssr", "astro", "javascript"]
+  "seo_description": "A new integration for server side rendered, hydrated Elm island components in your Astro project.", "summary": "A new integration for server side rendered, hydrated Elm island components in your Astro project.", "tags": [ "elm", "web", "performance", "ssr", "astro", "javascript" ], "hidden": false
-hidden: false
+}
 ---

 ![Astro logo coloured blue](/images/astro_elm_long.webp)